 Our business, prospects, financial condition or operating results could be materially adversely affected by any of the risks described below, as well as other risks not currently known to us or that we currently deem immaterial.
 You should carefully consider these risks before making an investment decision.
 The trading price of our common stock could decline due to any of these risks and you may lose all or part of your investment.
-In assessing the risks described below, you should also refer to the other information contained in this Quarterly Report on Form 10-Q.
+In assessing the risks described below, you should also refer to the other information contained in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2011.

-Risks Related to Our Product Candidates, Programs and Operations
+Risks Related to Our Potential Products, Programs and Operations

-Our success may largely depend on the success of our co-lead PharmacoSurgery product candidates, OMS302 and OMS103HP, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
+Our success may largely depend on the success of our co-lead PharmacoSurgery potential products, OMS302 and OMS103HP, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
 If we are unable to commercialize OMS302 or OMS103HP, or experience significant delays in doing so, our business may be materially harmed.

 We are a biopharmaceutical company with no products approved for commercial sale and we have not generated any revenue from product sales.
-We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our co-lead product candidates - OMS302 for use during intraocular lens replacement, or ILR, procedures and OMS103HP for use during arthroscopic partial meniscectomy surgery.
-We have not yet obtained regulatory approval to market either of these product candidates for any indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize either of these product candidates successfully.
+We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our co-lead potential products - OMS302 for use during ILR procedures and OMS103HP for use during arthroscopic partial meniscectomy surgery.
+We have not yet obtained regulatory approval to market either of these potential products for any indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize either of these products successfully.

 We are conducting a Phase 3 clinical program that is evaluating OMS302 in patients undergoing ILR procedures.
 We expect this clinical program to consist of two trials that will enroll both cataract surgery and refractive lens exchange patients.
 In the first Phase 3 clinical trial, which we completed in March 2012, OMS302 achieved the primary endpoint of maintenance of intraoperative mydriasis.
-We expect data from the second Phase 3 clinical trial during the second half of 2012.
+We expect to receive data from the second Phase 3 clinical trial during the second half of 2012.
 We can provide no assurance that the data from the second clinical trial will demonstrate a drug effect or that the trial will meet its coprimary endpoints - maintenance of intraoperative mydriasis and reduction of ocular pain in the early postoperative period - or that additional trials will not be required by regulatory authorities.
-If the data from the second Phase 3 trial do not demonstrate a drug effect or if the trial fails to meet both of its coprimary endpoints, our stock price may decline significantly and we may terminate any further development activities in the OMS302 program.
-Further, if the second clinical trial of OMS302 is delayed, we may be significantly delayed in seeking, or be unable to seek, marketing approval of the product candidate.
+If the data from the second Phase 3 trial do not demonstrate a drug effect or if the trial fails to meet both of its co-primary endpoints, our stock price may decline significantly and we may terminate any further development activities in the OMS302 program.
+Further, if we cannot complete the second clinical trial of OMS302 in our anticipated time frame, we may be significantly delayed in seeking, or be unable to seek, marketing approval of OMS302.